Maria Charles

 Maria Zena Schneider (22 September 1929 – 21 April 2023), known professionally as Maria Charles, was an English film, television and stage actress, director and comedienne.
-She was probably best known for her performance as the overbearing mother Bea Fisher in the ITV sitcom Agony.
-Charles also appeared on the stage in original West End productions including musicals by Stephen Sondheim, Charles Strouse and Sandy Wilson.
+She was perhaps best known for her performance as the overbearing mother Bea Fisher in the ITV sitcom Agony.
+Charles also appeared on the stage in original West End productions, including musicals by Stephen Sondheim, Charles Strouse and Sandy Wilson.

 Early life

 Maria Zena Schneider was born in London on 22 September 1929.
 She was the daughter of David Schneider and Celia Schneider (née Ashkenaza).
 Her father was a hairdresser who used the soubriquet "Mr Charles".
 When she graduated from the Royal Academy of Dramatic Art in London in 1946 she took her father's working name as her stage surname.

 Career

 Charles had an exceptionally long acting career that spanned more than seven decades.
 She made her stage debut as the Dormouse in a 1945 production of Alice in Wonderland at the Connaught Theatre in Worthing and her West End theatre debut in the Pick up Girl at the Prince of Wales Theatre in 1946.
 Charles appeared in the original London production of The Boy Friend as 'Dulcie' which ran for a total of 2,082 performances (from 1954 to 1959).
 She played the part of 'Solange Lafitte' in the original West End production of Follies at the Shaftesbury Theatre by Stephen Sondheim.
 The show ran for 644 performances from 21 July 1987 to 4 February 1989 and starred Julia McKenzie, Daniel Massey and Eartha Kitt.
 Charles has worked extensively in theatre, TV and films and has carved a niche for herself on television playing clingy Jewish mothers.
 She appeared in the memorable BBC Play for Today anthology TV series (which ran from 1970 to 1984), in the TV play the Bar Mitzvah Boy which won the BAFTA, British Academy Television Award for best single play; in 1977 it was placed 56th in a BFI poll of the 100 Greatest British Television Programmes of the 20th century, voted by industry professionals.
 She also played Maureen Lipman's character's mother in the ITV sitcom Agony from 1979 to 1981.
 In 1981 she starred in Nell Dunn's new comedy play, Steaming at the Comedy Theatre Stratford East, playing alongside Brenda Blethyn; the production won the Laurence Olivier Award for Best New Comedy that year.

 Other notable television credits included well known television series such as Z-Cars, Crossroads, Secret Army, Brideshead Revisited, Coronation Street, Whoops Apocalypse, Boon, Never the Twain, Lovejoy, Casualty, Holby City and Bad Girls.

 Her notable film credits included: Sisterhood, Hot Fuzz, Cuba, Revenge of the Pink Panther, Victor Victoria, and Sixty Six.